yandex-cloud/docs/en/datasphere-old/qa/index.md

 Running notebooks have access to the project storage and can edit files.
 To avoid conflicts between notebooks accessing the same files during computations, {{ ml-platform-name }} prevents you from starting multiple notebooks at the same time.

-However, you can parallelize [special background operations](../early-access/repeat.md#parallel) that have read-only access to storage.

 #### How do I specify the configuration type for my project? {#instance-type}

 Project cells in {{ ml-platform-name }} run with the minimum [resource configuration](../concepts/configurations.md): **c1.4** (4 vCPUs).
 You can [change configurations](../operations/projects/control-compute-resources.md#config) while using your notebook.
 The state of the interpreter, variables, and computation results will be saved.